I’m sure you agree that good vision at school is essential to a child’s growth, development and everyday performance.

 If you notice any of these signs in your child, see an optometrist who has all the equipment required to test school-aged children’s vision.

-How to ensure you and your family have good vision for life
+How to ensure you and your family have a good vision for life

-Beyond looking after our children’s vision at school, here are some extra things you can do to ensure you and and your faamily have good vision for life.
+Beyond looking after our children’s vision at school, here are some extra things you can do to ensure you and your family have good vision for life.

 - Wear good quality sunglasses when outdoors

 - Know your eyes and understand the warning signs of a problem